isamuni/isamuni/README.md

 #### Editing webpack-managed assets

-A part of the javascript assets is handled by webpack, which allows us to take advantage of modern javascript frameworks, obtain better modularity, hot reloading, and make the front-end more independent from the backend.

-Webpack is configured like this:
+A part of the javascript assets is handled by webpacker Webpack is configured like this:

-* The dependences are listed in `package.json`, and are installed through `npm install`
+* The dependences are listed in `package.json`, and are installed through `yarn`
-* The source files are in the `/webpack` folder.
+* The source files are in the `/app/javascript/packs` folder.
-* The Webpack configuration is in `webpack.config.js`
+* The Webpack configuration is in `/config/webpack`
-* The entrypoint is in `/webpack/App.js`, which is compiled into `/app/assets/javascripts/App.js`.
-This file needs to explicitly export anything you want to be able to access from the other `<script>` tags in the page.
-The exports will be available as `App`
-* `/app/assets/javascripts/App.js` is included in the sprockets bundle like any other library, that will handle fingerprinting and caching for us
-* `npm run build` compiles and minifies the webpack-managed assets
-* `npm run watch` recompiles the files on save
-* `npm run dev` starts a development server that will only serve `App.js` and proxies all the other requests to `squirrels.vii.ovh:3000`.
-It will provide hot reloading, but it will not touch the `App.js` file on disk.
-Please use `build` or `watch` to rebuild `App.js` when you are done testing.
-* a procfile is provided to start both `rails server` and `npm run watch`.
-You can run it with `foreman start`.

-While using `foreman start` is simple and perfectly fine, the best workflow for editing the webpack-managed assets is:
-* `rails s webrick -p 3000` in the first console
-* `npm run dev` in a second console
-* `npm run build` when you finish working with the assets

-If you get errors that look like `ERROR in Cannot find module '../modules/web.dom.iterable'....` then try to run the following command `rm -rf node_modules && npm install`.
-This will re-install the node dependencies from scratch.
+* The entrypoint is in `/app/javascript/packs/application.js`
+* You don't need to do anything special to start the server

 #### Configuring your editor